Wizard101 Gear for Questing

 How Not to Die in PvE: Part 1

 We’ve all been stuck on that quest because you couldn’t kill the boss in the dungeon you needed to do.
-Fortunately, I’m here to give you a few helpful tips and tricks for when you find yourself struggling on bosses.
-Let’s look at two important but complicated basics!
-I’ll explain how to use them to avoid dying in PvE!
+Fortunately, I’m here to give you a few helpful tips and tricks for when you find yourself struggling with battles:

 When looking for gear for questing, top priorities for stats are typically damage, resist, accuracy, and power pips.
 Let’s take a look at each separately.

 Having a high damage percentage can make fights easier because you can output more damage to the enemy.
 When farming older content, having higher damage can be helpful.
 You can get through more runs in a shorter period of time in fights, like Loremaster or Halfang.